Organic Nepal Black Tea

 Origin: Kanchanjangha Estate, Panchthar, Nepal

 High altitudes and hilly tea gardens have made Nepal an important country for tea production.
 Tea has been growing here since the 1800s, and in the 1900s Nepal supplied parts of Darjeeling with tea.
 Often interchanged for one another on the market, tea from Darjeeling and Nepal do have different flavor profiles and Darjeeling has gone to great lengths to try to distinguish itself from its close neighbor.
 Orthodox tea production in Nepal has had a great influence on its economy, with many farmers transitioning to growing only tea.
 The Kanchanjangha Tea Estate and Research Center is considered to be one of the pioneers of organic farming in Nepal and is also the first certified organic tea garden in Nepal.
 It is located in Ranitar in the remote hilly region of Panchthar district.
 Today, more than 600 farmers are employed by the Kanchanjangha Tea Estate which provides free schooling for their children and housing for all.
+If you'd like to read our blog post about our trip to Kanchanganha, click here!

 At Arbor Teas, we believe tea should be brewed to suit your personal taste.
 We’re happy to make recommendations to get you started, but don’t hesitate to experiment!
 When brewing your tea, your main considerations are tea quantity, water temperature, and steeping time.
 We recommend black teas to be steeped for 3 to 5 minutes in water heated to a full, rolling boil.
 For the best flavor, use fresh water whenever possible, and avoid overboiling.
 Try not to steep your tea longer than necessary, as you’ll extract undesirable bitterness from the leaves.
 If you want a stronger brew, don’t steep longer, just use more tea.
 And don’t forget to re-steep your tea leaves to get the most out of your leaf!